 You have the feeling of individuality and exclusivity.

-Tickets are £10 or £6 for children
+Tickets are £10 adults and £6 children

 We (Ian and Yta Batchelor) have four children who enjoy playing and helping on our small family-run mixed organic farm.
 Between us we run the Corn Barn, and contact is with ourselves.
 On the day we have a happy group of local staff helping to ensure that your day runs smoothly.